Interview Query

 downloads INTEGER

-In interviews for many Google positions, especially analyst roles, SQL questions make up a sizeable part of the interview.
+SQL questions are a sizeable part of the interview for many Google positions, especially analyst roles.
 Your prep should include a solid study of the basics and SQL definitions, yet you should also be comfortable with more complex queries and sub-queries.
 One tip: Ask the recruiter the types of questions that will come up in the interview.
 This will give you an idea of where to focus your study.

 This course will help you brush up on your SQL skills and learn basic to advanced techniques.